clockworklabs/SpacetimeDB/docs/docs/modules/c-sharp/quickstart.md

 Similarly, whenever a client disconnects, the module will execute the `OnDisconnect` event if it's registered with `ReducerKind.Disconnect`.
 We'll use it to un-set the `Online` status of the `User` for the disconnected client.

-Add the following code after the `OnConnect` lambda:
+Add the following code after the `OnConnect` handler:

 ```csharp
 [SpacetimeDB.Reducer(ReducerKind.Disconnect)]